 For best results, consistency is key.
 Typically treatments are perfomed once a month for the first three months, and then every three to six months thereafter, depending on your indiviudal results and needs.
 The first thing people tend to notice is a decrease in hair shedding, followed by early regrowth and increased length of hair.
 It is important to note that PRP is best used as part of a treatment plan for hair loss and will show better results when coupled with other treatments.

-There is no activity restriction after a PRP treatment.
-Patients may shower, shampoo, condition their hair normally just several hours after the treatment and resume normal daily and athletic activities.
-Some brief mild inflammation such as redness or pinkness and numbness of the scalp may be present for several hours.
-You should not perform any harsh chemical colouring or perming treatments for at least 72 hours after treatment.
+There is no activity restrictions after a PRP treatment.
+Patients may shower, shampoo, condition their hair normally several hours after the treatment and resume normal daily athletic activies.
+Some breif mild inflammation such as redness or pinkness and numbness of the scalp may be present for several hours.
+You should not perform any harsh chemical colouring or perming treatments for atleast 72 hours after the treatment.
 Use of topical hair growth treatments can resume the next day.
-Laser therapy treatments can also be resumed the next day.
+Laser treatments can also be resumed the next day.